doniacld/talks/GopherConUK-2022/README.md

 # TinyGo: Getting the upper hen

-This talk was given at the [GopherCon Europe](https://gophercon.eu/) in Berlin in 2022.
+This talk was given at the [GopherCon UK](https://www.gophercon.co.uk/) in London in 2022.
 The goal of this talk was to introduce TinyGo and show a practical and fun application of using Go and TinyGo.

 ## Links